Hemosiderosis

 Hemosiderin may deposit in diseases associated with iron overload.
 These diseases are typically diseases in which chronic blood loss requires frequent blood transfusions, such as sickle cell anemia and thalassemia, though beta thalassemia minor has been associated with hemosiderin deposits in the liver in those with non-alcoholic fatty liver disease independent of any transfusions.

 Iron overload occurs when iron intake is increased over a sustained period of time due to regular transfusion of whole blood and red cells or because of increased absorption of iron through the gastrointestinal tract (GI).

 Both these phenomena occur in thalassaemias, with blood transfusion therapy being the major cause of iron overload in thalassaemia major and increased GI absorption being more important in patients with intermedia thalassaemia who are not frequently transfused.

 Each unit of blood contains about 200 mg iron.
 After 50 units have been transfused, or earlier in children, siderosis develops, with increased pigmentation of skin exposed to light and susceptibility to infection, reduced growth and delayed sexual development and puberty(24).
-The recommended red cell transfusion scheme for patients with β-thalassaemia amounts to 116–232 mg iron per Kg weight on an annual basis (0.32-0.64 mg/Kg/day).
+The recommended red cell transfusion scheme for patients with β-thalassaemia amounts to 116–232 mg iron per kg mass on an annual basis (0.32-0.64 mg/kg/day).

 The human body lacks a mechanism to excrete excess iron.
 Iron accumulation is toxic to many tissues, causing heart failure, cirrhosis, liver cancer, growth retardation and endocrine abnormalities.
 In the absence of regular iron chelation therapy, the iron loading rates vary.
 Monitoring of transfusion iron overload is essential for effective and safe iron chelation tailored to the individual's specific needs.

 Serum ferritin (SF) measured at least every 3 months (the currently accepted target value is between 500 and 1000 mg/L) should also be evaluated along with the liver iron concentration (LIC) assessed using a validated and standardized MRI technique and myocardial iron as measured by MRI-based methods with specific software T2*.

 For monitoring of transfusion iron overload, other organ function and iron-mediated damage, surveillance of the patient for diabetes, hypothyroidism, hypoparathyroidism and hypogonadotropic hypogonadism is recommended.